 What credit score is needed for a mortgage?

-Buying a home is one of the largest investments that most Americans will make in their lifetime.
-In order to qualify for a mortgage your credit score must reflect that you use credit responsibly.
+In uncertain times, many Americans are wondering what credit score is needed for a mortgage because buying a home is one of the largest investments that most Americans will make in their lifetime.
+In order to qualify for a mortgage a credit score must reflect a responsible use of credit.
 With a large financial risk at stake, conventional mortgage investors want to see a solid credit history in your credit report.

 Use this information to help you set a credit score goal and reach your target: